-Boygenius “Ketchum, ID” – While the song itself is excellent, what grabs me by the soul in this piece is the 8 or 9 seconds of Lucy Dacus’s solo verse.
+Boygenius “Ketchum, ID” – While the song itself is excellent, what grips me by my heart in this piece is the 8 or 9 seconds of Lucy Dacus’s solo verse.
 There are few voices on the planet as rich, warm, finessed as hers is in that moment in this song.
 “You say I love you, I say you too…”

 Phoebe Bridgers “Funeral” – Momentous and stark and gorgeous.
 You’ll see Phoebe in many collaborations, often rocking a skeletal onesie.
-She starts a rabbit hole of beautiful shoe-gaze I think you’ll enjoy.
-I hope so.
+She starts a rabbit hole of beautiful shoe-gaze I enjoy past any point I can articulate.

-The Talking Heads “This Must Be the Place (Naive Melody)” There are many worthy covers of this song including a recent live acoustic in a socially distanced living room setting by Sean Colvin.
-The original among the songs my heart beats in time to whenever I hear it and I suspect (because how would I know…) subconsciously throughout daily living.
+The Talking Heads “This Must Be the Place (Naive Melody)” There are many worthy covers of this song but the original will forever remain high among the songs my heart beats in time to whenever I hear it and I suspect (because how would I know…) subconsciously throughout daily living.

 Laura Veirs “I Can See Your Tracks” Gentle and powerful.
 The guitar and voice here draw me back to the first moment I heard it.
 With the melancholy… and the beauty… irresistible.

 Emylou Harris “Goin Back to Harlan/Where I Will Be” Words are inadequate to capture the beauty and pain of this song.